richardhoff88/mb_finetuning_notes/README.md

 # MathBeaver Fine-tuning Setup Guide

-This guide documents the steps to fine-tune the Microsoft Phi-4 model using chain-of-thought mathematical reasoning data on RunPod.

-## Project Overview
+## Overview

-This project fine-tunes the Phi-4-reasoning-plus model with sum-of-squares chain-of-thought training data using the LoRA (Low-Rank Adaptation) technique through Axolotl.
+This project fine-tunes the Phi-4-reasoning-plus model with SOS chain of thought training data (from Bohan) using the LoRA through Axolotl.

 ## Prerequisites

-- RunPod instance with CUDA-compatible GPU (recommended: 24GB+ VRAM)
+- RunPod instance with enough disk memory
 - SSH access to RunPod
 - Python 3.11 or higher
 - Access to training data (Google Drive folder)